HomecareHomebase/azure-bake/ingredient/ingredient-apim/README.md

 ## Overview

-The APIM ingredient allows for easy registration & modification of APIs, Products, and Subscriptions within an Azure APIM resource.
+The APIM ingredient allows for easy standup of a [Windows API Management API](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) instance including modification of Products, Subscriptions and more.

 ## Usage